GabrielVareilles/rails-matching/README.md

 ## Matching algorithm

 Lets say we want to match users on their fruits tastes :apple: :banana: :orange: :strawberry: :peach:.\
-Each user taste relative to a fruit will be from 0 to 5.
+Each user taste relative to a fruit will be a number from 0 to 5.

 ### Example